Jayadeva birth controversy

 The birthplace of the twelfth-century Sanskrit poet Jayadeva, author of the Gitagovinda, has been disputed, with the neighboring states of Odisha, West Bengal and the region of Mithila in the state of Bihar staking a claim.
 This had led to a bitter feud between people on both sides that lasted for over a century.
 The issue is still debated by scholars.

 Bengali view

-A few earlier accounts by Bengali writers had linked Jayadeva to the famous king of Bengal Lakshmana Sena, the fourth ruler of the Sena dynasty and the last Hindu ruler of unified Bengal.
+Early accounts by Bengali writers had linked Jayadeva to the famous king of Bengal Lakshmana Sena, the fourth ruler of the Sena dynasty and the last Hindu ruler of unified Bengal.
+The scholars identify this Kenduvilva with a site of the Ajay river in the Birbhum district of Bengal.
+These views originated from various Sanskrit and Bengali books.
+Jayadeva Charita, is one of them, authored by Banamali Das, then subsequently disseminated by Bengali historians.
+The book was written in 1803 when little was known about the poet's life.
+In 1906, M. M. Chakraborty suggesting through an article that the great poet belonged to Bengal in the Asiatic Society.
+In the 12th-century Sanskrit book Sekhasubhodaya written by Lakshmanasena’s court poet Sri Halayudha Mishra, a story is narrated about the arrival of poet Jayadeva and his wife Padmavati in Lakshmana Sena’s royal court.